KYC

 What is Identity Verification (IDV)?

 Identity Verification is the process of confirming that a person is who they claim to be.
 It's done by authenticating documents, running biometric comparisons, and cross-referencing identity data against authoritative external sources.
 The result is a verified identity record that financial institutions use as the foundation for every subsequent compliance decision.
+It's also called customer identity verification, identity proofing, and, in digital contexts, electronic identity verification (eIDV).

 Each component catches a different type of attack.
 Document checks catch forgeries.
 Biometric matching catches imposters presenting someone else's valid document.
 Database checks catch people using real identities that belong to sanctioned individuals, deceased persons, or known fraudsters.